sho-AKH/Security_Technical_Documentation/README.md

 # Security_Technical_Documentation
-This repo's for my technical documentation level growth as i continue learning from the infosec community, furthermore i will update this repo occasionally as i find more interesting stuff about documentation.
+This repo's for infosec technical documentation Whatever the type (from Asset documentation to vulnerability assessement docs and more ) as i continue learning from the infosec community i will update this repo occasionally as i find more interesting stuff about documentation.